twse/random-stuff/Readable Fonts/Transliteration.md

-## Fonts and keyboards
+## Fonts
-Minion Indologist is an unreleased font derived from Minion with accented letters for Pali, Sanskrit, Prakrit, Vedic, Telugu, Tamil, Avestan and more.
+Minion Indologist is an unreleased font based on Minion with accented letters for Pali, Sanskrit, Prakrit, Vedic, Telugu, Tamil, Avestan and more.

 ### Minion Indologist codes – Avestan
 | Glyph              | Codes   |